thahirsprojects/todo/README.md

 1. **Adding a Task:**
    - Click the "Add Task" button.
    - Enter the task title and description.
-   - Set a due date, priority, and category if desired.
-   - Click "Save" to add the task to your list.
+   - Click "+" to add the task to your list.

 2. **Deleting a Task:**
    - Click the delete icon (🗑️) next to the task you want to remove.